 In order for the first layer to function properly, the nourishment provided to the deeper layers must be complete and well balanced.
 The proper nourishment in this layer is affected by internal environment (diet) as well as the external environment.
 Since the external environment contains innumerable pollutants and harmful agents, proper skin care is just as important a factor in health care as is the diet.

 A person has two approaches for healthy skin: from without and from within.
 Both avenues are followed if the try results of good health are expected.

 Aloe vera has a protein complex in the form of mucopolysaccharides and polysaccharides which contain the necessary vitamins and minerals in ionic state and act synergistically producing an enzyme-like action.
-Because of this property, aloe vera contains the (1) ideal penetrating property, as well as the (2) ideal nourishment for cell growth and reproduction, while at the same time, (aiding the body in its constant detoxification process.
+Because of this property, aloe vera contains the (1) ideal penetrating property, as well as the (2) ideal nourishment for cell growth and reproduction.

 As we age, it becomes more difficult for the body to reject harmful agents and so, any product that aids this elimination process will help retain a more youthful appearance.

 Because of the aloe vera enzymatic action, it is able to penetrate the level of dead cells by dissolving and removing them.
 Thus, the pores are free of debris and enable the body to take in oxygen that is so vital to cell regeneration.
 At the same time, the nutrients enable the muscles of the skin to maintain their elasticity thereby producing clear, supple skin, free of wrinkles.
 The more supple the skin quality, the better protection it can offer to the delicate organs beneath.

 Nourishing aloe vera provides a successful skin program because it will cleanser, tone, stimulate, protect and moisturize.

 As a cleanser, aloe vera will remove dead cells on the protective layer of the skin through the enzymatic action, dissolving and removing dead tissue.